 Flying an aircraft is not a skill that can simply be picked up and learned on the job.
 One must have enough knowledge and skills gained through pilot education and hands-on training, and be able to obtain a commercial pilot license.
 In fact, there are specific licenses and certifications required to fly specific types of aircraft and to fly professionally.
 The best Florida flight schools discussed below offer programs focusing on the vital aspects of flying aircraft, from instruments to landing to safety.

 Each of the institutions meets the following criteria:

 - An expected median salary of no less than $30,000

 - An average annual cost of no more than $40,000

 - Accredited and recognized programs

-The schools were ranked from the lowest annual average cost to the highest, with each piece of information obtained from the schools, US Department of Education, and FAA websites.
+The schools below are ranked from the lowest annual average cost to the highest, with each piece of information obtained from the schools themselves as well as the US Department of Education and FAA websites.

 1. Florida State College at Jacksonville